Edit your API specification

 Edit your specification using autocomplete

 Postman offers autocomplete suggestions as you edit your specification.
 Postman suggests properties and valid values based on the specification type and existing content.
-Postman also identifies any issues, such as required values that are missing.
+Postman also identifies syntax errors and API governance issues, and shows details so you can fix them.

 Edit a specification with autocomplete